stevenleung2018/digital-cv/docs/Resume_of_Steven_leung.md

 ## HIGHLIGHTS OF PROFILE

--   10 months of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
+-   12 months of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
 -   Classification:
-    -   Currently PC-02
+    -   Substantively PC-02
     -   Qualified in a partially-assessed pool for EC-03 (Data Scientist/Data Engineer/Data Analyst) with Public Health Agency of Canada (PHAC)